dariofad/ebpf_simulator/readme.md

 # eBPF-enabled falsification

+This repository implements a Go TCPIP server capable of running Simulink models with online perturbation.
-This repository demonstrates how to search for counterexamples (i.e., falsification) with eBPF.
+This supports multiple objectives, including searching for counterexamples (i.e., falsification) online, monitoring models, changing model behavior at runtime.

 Follow the prerequisites to reproduce.

-## Instructions to reproduce
+## Prerequisites

-Platform: Ubuntu 24.04 LTS (kernel newer than v5.7)
+Development platform: Ubuntu 24.04 LTS (kernel newer than v5.7)

-### Tools

 Install a compatible version of the following tools: